MicrosoftDocs/visualstudio-docs/docs/ide/managing-references-in-a-project.md

 ## UWP app references

 The [Universal Windows Platform](/windows/uwp/get-started/universal-application-platform-guide) (UWP) provides a common app platform for every device that runs Windows.
-For learn how to create a UWP app, see [Tutorial: Create your first Universal Windows Platform application in Visual Studio with XAML and C#](../get-started/csharp/tutorial-uwp.md).
+To learn how to create a UWP app, see [Tutorial: Create your first Universal Windows Platform application in Visual Studio with XAML and C#](../get-started/csharp/tutorial-uwp.md).

 ### Project references